runtipi/runtipi-appstore/apps/aichat/metadata/description.md

 # AIChat: All-in-one AI tool

 AIChat is an all-in-one AI tool featuring an OpenAI-API-compatible API and a chat playground and arena.
-It also provides a Chat-REPL, Shell Assistant, RAG, AI Tools & Agents, and more in a CLI interface.
+It also provides a Chat-REPL, Shell Assistant, RAG, AI Tools & Agents, and more in a command-line interface (CLI).

 ## Getting Started on Tipi